GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

                 - `useLogin:` Requests to the backend to make the login request (generate 2FA code) and confirm the 2FA code to access the account
                 - `useLogout:` Calls the logout route to allow the user to log out
                 - `useResetPassword:` Requests to the backend to make the password change request (generate 2FA code) and confirm the 2FA code to change the password
+        - `Users`
+            - `Delete:` DELETE requests on /users/ routes
+                - `useDeleteUser.ts:` Hook that encapsulates the HTTP request logic to delete a specific user, sending a CSRF-protected DELETE request and ensuring error handling to report deletion failures.
+            - `Get:` GET requests on /users/ routes
+                - `useGetAllUsers.ts:` Hook that retrieves the entire user list via GET request, managing loading and error states, and automatically updating the route if the user is not authorized.
+            - `Patch:` PATCH requests on /users/ routes
+                - `useEditUser.ts:` Hook responsible for sending partial updates to an existing user's data via a PATCH request with CSRF, allowing modification of name, email, password, or access level.
+            - `Post:` POST requests on /users/ routes
+                - `useRegisterUser.ts:` Hook to create a new user in the system via POST request, building the payload typed with name, email, password, and position, and including CSRF protection to ensure the security of the operation.
     - `components:`
         - `Buttons`: Logical parts of our button components
             - `useButtonDarkMode:` Responsible for handling dark mode, changing the theme based on the user's click! - `Sidebar:`